joelberkeley/spidr/tutorials/BayesianOptimizationDesign.md

      +-------------+
 </pre>

 While we can trivially represent a number of new query points with a `Tensor`, we won't constrain ourselves to a particular representation for our data and models.
 We'll just name this representation `i` (for "in").
-Thus, to find `n` new query points, we need a function `i -> Tensor (n :: features) F64` (for continuous input space of features with shape `features`).
+Thus, to find `n` new query points, we need a function `i -> Ref $ Tensor (n :: features) F64` (for continuous input space of features with shape `features`).

 How we produce the new points from the data and models depends on the problem at hand.
 We could simply do a grid search over the mean of the model's marginal distribution for a single optimal point, as follows.
 We define some toy data